basho/riak_test/README.md

 ### rtdev-all.sh

-This script is for the lazy, and for those not running on OS/X 10.7+ (Lion or later).
+This script is for the lazy.
 It performs all of the setup steps described in the other scripts, including installing the current "master" branch from Github into "current".
 The releases will be built in `/tmp/rt-builds` and installed into `/tmp/rt`.